 According to the State of Childhood Obesity in San Diego County in 2016, over one-third (34.2%) of San Diego County fifth, seventh, and ninth grade children enrolled in public schools in school year 2014-15 were overweight or obese.
 In response to the growing concern around obesity, Promotoras de la Salud was formed in 2014 to help students and families adopt healthy behaviors and learn about nutrition and cooking.
 The group, comprised of six parent leaders from the Hoover High School Cluster Wellness Council, worked to create a safe environment for City Heights parents to learn about cooking healthful dishes that would be welcomed by their families.

 Since beginning at Hoover High School, the Promotoras de la Salud, in partnership with the County of San Diego Nutrition Education and Obesity Prevention Program, The California Endowment, and Sterlington Consulting, have reached a total of six school sites and over 200 parents in Central San Diego with a seven-session Nutrition Cooking Club.
-Thus far, participating schools include Central Elementary School, Joyner Elementary School, Monroe Clark Middle School, Rosa Parks Elementary School, and Wilson Middle School.
+Thus far, participating schools in the San Diego Unified School District include Central Elementary School, Joyner Elementary School, Monroe Clark Middle School, Rosa Parks Elementary School, and Wilson Middle School.

 The overarching message in each workshop session was drawn from the MyPlate nutrition guide, a federally funded program that aims to educate people about the five food groups (fruits, vegetables, grains, protein and dairy).
 A key message brought to each session was the value of increasing consumption of fruits and vegetables to help decrease the risk of heart disease, obesity, and type 2 diabetes.